Deltares/CoSMoS/docs/_build/html/_sources/manual/output.rst.txt

      - Html codes to plot water level, wave height, and runup timeseries in webviewer.

    * - img
-     - Pngs used in the webviewer.
+     - Standard pngs used in the webviewer (logos, markers, infographics).

    * - js
      - Main code to generate webviewer.